 Middle Years Programme Co-ordinator

-The MYP is a perfect fit for boys in early adolescence.
+The MYP is a perfect fit for boys in early adolescence and excellent preparation for the IB Diploma Programme.
 The outstanding, well-rounded MYP offers:

 Rigorous learning objectives